-- It can handle a large amount of that which show its high scalability.
+- It can handle a large amount of data that shows its high scalability.

-- Admin Authentication Feature which gives its app extra security
+- Admin Authentication Feature gives apps extra security.

-- Object-Relational-Mapping helps to create data using native Object-Oriented programming language.
+- Object-Relational-Mapping helps to create data using the native object-oriented programming language.

 Question: Give some disadvantages of Django.

-- We have to specify the URL routing in Django for every view, the URL specifying syntax is complicated but it is common, for a beginner it could be confusing at first.
+- We have to specify the URL routing in Django for every view.
+The URL specifying syntax is complicated but it is common, nonetheless, for a beginner, it could be confusing at first.

-- It is monolithic which mean all the programming should be fall under MVT architecture the developer does not have any control over Django flow.
+- Django is monolithic, which means that the entire programming should come under the MVT architecture.
+Hence, the developer does not have any control over the flow of Django.

-- It is not an ideal framework for minor Projects
+- It is not an ideal framework for developing minor projects.

-Question: Why we use include() function in project urls.py file?
+Question: Why do we use the include() function in the project urls.py file?

-Question: Name all the inheritance possible in Django.
+Question: Name all the types of inheritance possible in Django.